pgbackrest/pgbackrest/CONTRIBUTING.md

 ```
 The generated HTML files will be placed in the `doc/output/html` directory where they can be viewed locally in a browser.

+If Docker is installed, it will be used by the documentation generator to execute the code elements while building the documentation. `--no-cache` may be used to force a full build even when no code elements have changed since the last build. `--pre` will reuse the container definitions from the prior build and saves time during development.

-If Docker is installed, the documentation generator can also be used to build Docker containers by passing the `--no-cache` option.
-The resulting containers can be useful for manually testing or trying out new code or features.
+The containers created for documentation builds can be useful for manually testing or trying out new code or features.
 The following demonstrates building through just the `quickstart` section of the `user-guide` without encryption.
 ```
-pgbackrest/doc/doc.pl --out=html --include=user-guide --require=/quickstart --var=encrypt=n --no-cache
+pgbackrest/doc/doc.pl --out=html --include=user-guide --require=/quickstart --var=encrypt=n --no-cache --pre
 ```
-The resulting Docker containers can be listed with `docker ps` and the container can be entered with `docker exec -it doc-pg-primary bash` for testing with the `postgres` user.
+The resulting Docker containers can be listed with `docker ps` and the container can be entered with `docker exec -it -u postgres doc-pg-primary bash` for testing with the `postgres` user.